 Go to the DigitalOcean Droplet Ubuntu or Centos server.
 The steps given below are also applicable for the local installation in order to test the Sentora before going public.

 - For both CentOS and Ubuntu, the following commands are work to install the Sentora Web Control Panel.

-- First of all login to your server as root user:
+- First of all login to your server as a root user:

-- Make sure that you are on your home directory, in case not the type the below command:
+- Make sure that you are on your home directory, in case not then type the below command: